De'Longhi Nespresso Lattissima Pro Review

 Ease of Use

-The Lattissima Pro won our cappuccino time trial, brewing up a drink in just under two minutes.
+However, this machine won our cappuccino time trial, brewing up a drink in just under two minutes.
 Bonus: the only effort required was inserting a capsule and pushing a few buttons.
 Added bonus: virtually no cleanup.

 Ease of Cleaning

-Descaling the Lattissima Pro is also quite easy, though somewhat time consuming.
+Descaling the Lattissima Pro is also quite easy, though somewhat time-consuming.
 There are clear instructions that walk you through the painless process.
 It took us about 25 minutes.

 The De'Longhi Nespresso Lattissima Pro is an incredibly convenient machine that can make a cappuccino in a flash with very little required cleanup.
 However, the expensive capsules make it quite costly in the long run.
+There are certainly scenarios where this machine might make sense (in an Air BnB, for example), but for folks that plan on using a machine every day in their home, we think there are better, albeit less convenient, options.

 — Max Mutter and Steven Tata